Mohammed-Alrawaf/System-Architecture-Dojo/Executive-Knowledge-Base/Superforecasting-Log.md

 ---

-## Personal Reflection
+**Personal Reflection**

-I realized that I should not try to “sound smart” when solving architecture problems.
+I should not try to “sound smart” when solving architecture problems.

 The better goal is to: